AugustinGrunewald/-NATICUSdroid/README.md

 Available at : https://archive.ics.uci.edu/dataset/722/naticusdroid+android+permissions+dataset

 The dataset contains permissions extracted from more than 29000 benign & malware Android apps released between 2010-2019.
+In this study, we aim to analyze the permissions declared in all these benign and malware apps.
+We would like to reveal the most significant and trending permissions, including both native and custom ones.

+The final goal is to identify the approach that yields the best possible results for predicting whether a new application is malware or not.
+To do so, after studying the data and cleaning it if necessary, we will implement and evaluate several different machine learning methods.

 ### Dataset Information
 For what purpose was the dataset created?